vladimak97/displaylink-rhel-9.4-workaround/README.md

 https://github.com/displaylink-rpm/displaylink-rpm/releases

-We thank all the contributors to these projects for their work and dedication in creating and maintaining these valuable resources.
+I thank all the contributors to these projects for their work and dedication in creating and maintaining these valuable resources.